 We want to keep you updated on our response to COVID-19, and will share updates with you here.

 AusNet Services has emergency management plans in place to cover a range of scenarios, including pandemics, to ensure that we continue to provide essential services to you.
 These plans are being reviewed daily.
+We’re also closely monitoring consumption levels and changes in electricity demand given that customers may be self-isolating, working from home and looking after children.
+At this stage we don’t foresee any issues regarding capacity for our customers.

 We understand this is a challenging time for many of our customers.
 We are thinking of the other essential services working tirelessly, especially the healthcare workers and the educators who are looking after the vulnerable and the young.